Your 12-Month Coaching and mentoring package begins on the 1st of the months after you sign up. It ends after 12 months.

-The 12-month coaching package includes 1 complimentary pass (free registration) for my live Travel Writing & Marketing Master Class in the late-Spring of 2020 (or to the Travel Writing & Photography Retreat).
-You are automatically registered for the Spring workshop when you sign up and fully pay for my 12-month coaching package (but you will need to RSVP to confirm your seat.)
+The 12-month coaching package includes 1 complimentary pass (free registration) for my live Travel Writing & Marketing Master Class or to the Travel Writing & Photography Retreat.
+You are automatically registered for the next US workshop when you sign up and fully pay for my 12-month coaching package (but you will need to RSVP to confirm your seat.)
 (Note: This free ticket has no monetary value and is not transferable to another person.
 It is available as a complimentary benefit for 12-month coaching clients only.)

 1. When you place your order, you will be directed to a screen to download your Quick Start package.
 Download all documents using links that appear on the screen.
 Your package includes digital reference guides (eBooks) - download those, too.

 2. Read the step-by-step instructions in the Quick Start document.
 Then follow the instructions to kick-off your coaching session with Roy.

 Once Roy receives your kick-off email he'll reply back to you within 2 business days to set up your first Skype coaching call.

 Can you guarantee that my article will get published?